Term sheet

 A term sheet is a bullet-point document outlining the material terms and conditions of a potential business agreement, establishing the basis for future negotiations between a seller and buyer.
 It is usually the first documented evidence of a possible acquisition.
 It may be either binding or non-binding.

 After a term sheet has been "executed", it guides legal counsel in the preparation of a proposed "definitive agreement".
 It then guides, but is not necessarily binding, as the signatories negotiate, usually with legal counsel, the final terms of their agreement.

 Term sheets are very similar to "letters of intent" (LOI) in that they are both preliminary, mostly non-binding documents meant to record two or more parties' intentions to enter into a future agreement based on specified (but incomplete or preliminary) terms.
 The difference between the two is slight and mostly a matter of style: an LOI is typically written in letter form and focuses on the parties' intentions; a term sheet skips most of the formalities and lists deal terms in bullet-point or similar format.
 There is an implication that an LOI only refers to the final form.
 A term sheet may be a proposal, not an agreed-to document.

+Contractual impact

+A term sheet may be either binding or non-binding.
+It may sometimes be interpreted by a court of law as binding the parties to it if it too-closely resembles a formal contract and does not contain a clear disclaimer.
+In SIGA Technologies v.
+PharmAthene, Inc., the Delaware Supreme Court held that, where a party to a detailed term sheet breaches its duty to negotiate in good faith, the other party may be entitled to an award of damages for the loss of the so-called "benefit of the bargain" being negotiated.